HaleyDchuk/Haley-Danylchuk/README.md

 Hand drawn

 User Stories:
-1. as a user, I can login
+1. as a user, I can view a required equipment list for kayaking
-2. as a user, I can view a required equipment list
+2. as a user, I can add items the kayaking equipment list
-3. as a user, I can check things off that list
+3. as a user, I can view a required equipment list for backpacking
-4. as a user, I can add items to that list
+4. as a user, I can add items the backpacking equipment list
-5. as a user, I can view a recommended destinations list
+5. as a user, I can view a list of destinations for kayaking or backpacking
 6. as a user, I can add destinations to that list
+7. as a user, I can filter the list of destinations to only show destinations for kayaking or backpacking
+8. as a user, I can view a 'destination of the month', see a map of this destination, as well as the current temperature and humidity

 Reasearch Topics: